 It is notable that the SX420 offers wifi support, while the G3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the G3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
+Both the SX420 and the G3 have been discontinued, but can regularly be found used on eBay.
+The G3 was replaced by the Panasonic G5, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Panasonic G3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.